Table of contents

 Summary

-It’s true that Apple products have significantly less chance that malware will infect your device.
-But let’s be real; no one is completely safe in the digital world, with cybercriminals using more clever ways to get their hands on your personal data.
+It’s true that Apple products have significantly less chance of getting a malware infection.
+But let’s be real; no one is completely safe in the digital world—so you might find yourself wondering how to remove malware from your iPad or iPhone.